top of page

 What's the theme?

-Through the workshops and the anthology, we're exploring the theme of 'in-betweenness'.
+Through the workshops and the anthology, we explored the theme of 'in-betweenness'.

 Bi+ people exist between categories.
 We are often seen as not being queer enough to be in a queer spaces, but neither are we straight enough to fit comfortably in the straight world.
 As a mixed race person with a sticky relationship to class, I've always felt a little outside of categories.
 And as a poet, too, I know about categories breaking down when you look too hard at them.

-So the theme for Bi+ Lines is 'in-betweenness', because I want to investigate that genre-defying existence and help bi+ people to reclaim it in their writing practice.
-I think poetry is very suited to exploring this, and I'm excited to include genre-bending poems in the anthology too - whether that's prose poetry, visual poetry, verse drama, playing with form and fragments, collage, zines, found and blackout poetry, or even just experimenting with how your poem looks on the page.
+So the theme for Bi+ Lines was 'in-betweenness', because I want to investigate that genre-defying existence and help bi+ people to reclaim it in their writing practice.
+I think poetry is very suited to exploring this, and I was excited to include genre-bending poems in the anthology too - whether that's prose poetry, visual poetry, verse drama, playing with form and fragments, collage, zines, found and blackout poetry, or even just experimenting with how a poem looks on the page.

 And isn't defying categories one of the queerest things you can do?